acc15/lf/README.md

 # lf

-`lf` - is tiny program which allow to partially synchronize two directories or files.
+`lf` - is tiny command-line utility which allow to partially synchronize two directories or files.

+Its designed especially for partial tree sync.
+Only files/directories which was explicitly marked for synchronization are processed (not every file in directory)

-Partial tree sync may be useful when you want, for example, synchronize user home direcory (or even whole "root" filesystem on linux/Mac OS) - but you dont need to sync **ALL** files - just files you explicitly enable for sync.
+Partial tree sync may be useful when you want, for example, synchronize whole user home direcory (or even whole "root" filesystem on linux/Mac OS) - but you dont need to sync **ALL** files - just files you explicitly enable for sync.

 ## Comparison of existing software

-The key difference between existing software (with bidirectional sync support) such as:
+There is already a lot of file sync software, but not all can make partial sync, some of them are really cool, but i find them inconvinent for command-line usage.

+The best tool which i found is `FreeFileSync` - it has a lot features (including partial sync)

 ### [Dropbox](https://www.dropbox.com/)